tusharsadhwani/slay-the-jokers/README.md

 Before installing any mod, it's always smart to back up your game data.

-- Go to `%appdata%\Balatro` (you can type this into your Windows search bar and press Enter).
+- Go to `%appdata%` (you can type this into your Windows search bar and press Enter).
+You should see a directory called `Balatro` there.

 - Make a copy of the entire Balatro directory in two different safe locations.